Jithsaavvy/Naive_Bayes_Classifier_algorithm/README.md

 The Naive Bayes classifier is a quite simple and popular classifier that is entirely based on a conditional independence assumption

-In this exercise, I implemented my own Naive Bayes classifier that can be used for predicting the stability of object placements on a table.
+In this exercise, I implemented my own **Naive Bayes classifier** that can be used for predicting the stability of object placements on a table.
+Statistical measures such as **classification error, accuracy, precision, recall values, confidence interval** are also determined for the ML classifier model developed.
+Thus Classifier performance is reported.

 The scenario is one in which a robot is putting objects on a table, such that the robot chooses a random continuous table pose for placement and then tries to predict whether placing a point object there will be successful by describing the pose with a few features.

 Let's suppose that a pose is described using the following features, all of which are discrete:
 1. Inside table: Takes the values 0 and 1, corresponding to whether a pose is outside or inside the table respectively.